 - Preheat the oven to 350 F.

-- Cover with foil and bake for 20 minutes.
+- Cover with foil and bake for 30 minutes.
 In the meantime, mix the pecans, cinnamon and sugar.
-After 20 minutes, uncover the dish, sprinkle with the chopped pecan mixture and baste well.
-Bake for another 30-40 minutes or until the sweet potatoes have softened.
+After 30 minutes, adjust the oven temperature to 375 F, take the dish out and uncover and sprinkle all over with the chopped pecan mixture.
+Bake for another 25-30 minutes or until the sweet potatoes have softened.

-Note: As this dish is mostly naturally sweetened, it's not overly sweet like the regular sweet potato casseroles with sugar and marshmallow.
-Feel free to adjust the amount of honey to your liking and for an even better flavor absorption, make it a day ahead and then simply reheat fully covered in the oven the next day for 20-30 minutes or until the potatoes are fully heated through.
+Note: As this dish is mostly naturally sweetened, it’s not overly sweet like the regular sweet potato casseroles with sugar and marshmallows.
+Feel free to adjust the amount of honey to your liking.
+This can be made ahead and simply reheated the next day.
+The batch can also be doubled, if desired.

 Prep Time: 10 Minutes